bokshi-gh/http-codec/README.md

 # HTTP Codec

-A simple C++ library for encoding and decoding HTTP requests and responses.
+A lightweight C++ library for encoding and decoding requests and responses.

-It provides structured classes for `HTTPRequest` and `HTTPResponse` and functions to convert between raw HTTP strings and structured objects.
+It provides structured abstractions (HTTPRequest, HTTPResponse) and utilities to convert between raw HTTP messages and strongly-typed objects.

 ## Features